 “I knew I was supposed to marry your dad when…”

-My kids are at an age where they are not far away from making major life choices, and they are interested in hearing the stories behind mine.
+My kids are at an age where they are not far away from making major life choices.
+As a result, they are interested in hearing the stories behind mine.

 Imparting my faith journey to my teens is a powerful, non-threatening way to share the life-changing message of God’s grace.
 While my kids may have been along for many of the twists and turns of God’s plot line for me, they have only recently become mature enough to understand how God has been tenderly growing me along the way.